Th3xPro/terraform-aws-multiple-endpoints/README.md

 TO DO

-- make visible somehow logs from API GW
 - Finish adding SQS
-- Check all roles are set correctly
-- Fix errors with stage on api. (works but visible errors in console)
+- cleanup code with better arrange modules and data between modules
+- fix errors in console (above will fix)
+- add aws_ssm_parameter